kupehtci/DOCUMENTATION/AZURE/AZURE - Azure Container Instance.md

 #### Networking

 By default, ACI instances can be exposed to the internet with a Public IP and a FQDN[^fqdn].
+In terms of networking, each ACI works as a server and its provided with an IP with an Network Interface for communication.
 ##### Storage

 In case of needing <span style="color:orange;">data persistence</span> you can mount Azure File Shares[^afs] to store the container persistent data.